100 Engaging Virtual Ice Breakers for Your Team

 Ice breakers are simple activities or conversations that help ease any anxieties or awkwardness when a group comes together for a meeting, discussion, casual chat or many other occasions.
-A virtual ice breaker is perfect for when these meetings happen through video conference or conference call where folks may feel slightly uncomfortable in this type of social setting.
+A virtual ice breaker is perfect for when these meetings happen through video conference, conference call or any other virtual events where folks may feel slightly uncomfortable in this type of social setting.

 Karen Sobel Lojeski, the founder and CEO of Virtual Distance International (VDI) explains that, “When virtual teams underperform, companies often think that geographic issues are the main problem and gravitate toward strategies to fix that problem.
 Our data show that the root cause is virtual distance.
 It changes the way that people relate to each other.”
 This is precisely why incorporating new ways of sharing with one another and connecting can ultimately boost productivity and motivation.

 A study published with the National Center for Biotechnology Information shows that work friends and groups that know each other on a more personal level have a significant positive effect on group task performance.
 Virtual team ice breakers can make introducing new recruits to the group far less uncomfortable.
 They improve communication, build team rapport, reduce feelings of isolation and loneliness, encourage people to get to know one another more, incorporate fun opportunities for interaction into meetings and help people feel positive and relaxed.